 Displays of affection in public (especially outside the hotel/resort) are frowned upon, and may get you into trouble.

 The people arrested for "kissing" tend to be ex-pats living in Dubai, and usually because they've raised the attention of police in some other way. eg the incident I think Marc is referring to above involved a NZ ex-pat and his new girlfriend and his immediate-past girlfriend.
 The jilted lover allegedly busted him en flagrante with his new lover, threatened them with a knife and busted up some furniture.
 The man called police to report the assault - big mistake - they all spent Christmas in jail on sex misdemeanour charges and are all vehemently denying ever having had sex.

 I really like Dubai, it's a fascinating place and extremely safe, but you need to remember you're in a foreign country and you need to respect their laws and customs.

-Just keep yourselves "nice" and as long as you're not Tommy Lee and Pamela Anderson, you'll have a great holiday. almost 7 years ago
+Just keep yourselves "nice" and as long as you're not Tommy Lee and Pamela Anderson, you'll have a great holiday. over 9 years ago